ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 It’s tempting to reason about unsafety *locally*; that is, to consider whether the code in the unsafe block you just wrote is safe without thinking too much about its interaction with the rest of the codebase.
 Unfortunately, that kind of local reasoning often comes back to bite you.
 A good example of this is the Unpin trait—you may write some code for your type that uses Pin::new_unchecked to produce a pinned reference to a field of the type, and that code may be entirely safe when you write it.
 But then at some later point in time, you (or someone else) might add a safe implementation of Unpin for said type, and suddenly the unsafe code is no longer safe, even though it’s nowhere near the new impl!

 Safety is a property that can be checked only at the privacy boundary of all code that relates to the unsafe block. *Privacy boundary* here isn’t so much a formal term as an attempt at describing “any part of your code that can fiddle with the unsafe bits.”
 For example, if you declare a public type Foo in a module bar that is marked pub or pub(crate), then any other code in the same crate can implement methods on and traits for Foo.
 So, if the safety of your unsafe code depends on Foo not implementing particular traits or methods with particular signatures, you need to remember to recheck the safety of that unsafe block any time you add an impl for Foo.
-If, on the other hand, Foo is not visible to the entire crate, then a much smaller set of scopes is able to add problematic implementations, and thus, the risk of acciden- tally adding an implementation that breaks the safety invariants goes down accordingly.
-If Foo is private, then only the current module and any submod- ules can add such implementations.
+If, on the other hand, Foo is not visible to the entire crate, then a much smaller set of scopes is able to add problematic implementations, and thus, the risk of accidentally adding an implementation that breaks the safety invariants goes down accordingly.
+If Foo is private, then only the current module and any submodules can add such implementations.

 The same rule applies to access to fields: if the safety of an unsafe block depends on certain invariants over a type’s fields, then any code that can touch those fields (including safe code) falls within the privacy boundary of the unsafe block.
 Here, too, minimizing the privacy boundary is the